 Ithaca College is committed to becoming climate neutral and reducing our carbon footprint.
 In May 2007, former President Williams signed the American College and University Presidents Climate Commitment.
 Computing resources use a significant amount of energy.
-Information Technology Services has long been committed to business practices that minimize environmental impact.
+Digital Instruction and Information Services has long been committed to business practices that minimize environmental impact.

 Technology Renewal Program